cureos/aforge/README.md

 Notes on commercial use
 -----------------------

-The *Shim* and *Shim.Drawing* assemblies that are required to build the Portable Class Library version of AForge.NET Framework are published under the General Public License, version 3.
+The *Shim.Drawing* assemblies that are required to build the Portable Class Library version of AForge.NET Framework are published under the General Public License, version 3.
-For those interested in using the PCL libraries without having to adhere to GPL, please contact the copyright holder of the *Shim* assemblies at
+For those interested in using the PCL libraries without having to adhere to GPL, please contact the copyright holder of the *Shim.Drawing* assemblies at

 [licenses@cureos.com](mailto:licenses@cureos.com)